 • fatigue

-Experts do not know exactly what causes IBD, but it involves changes to the immune system.
-Genetic factors may also play a role.
+Experts do not know what causes IBD, but genetic factors and environmental triggers to the immune system may play a role.

 Anal fistula

 An anal fistula is a small tunnel that forms between the end of the bowel and the skin near the anus.
-Fistulas can also start in the colon and lead to another organ or the surface of the skin.
+Fistulas can also start in the colon and lead to another organ or the skin’s surface.

-Colonic and anal fistulas are rare but can result as a complication of:
+Colonic fistulas are less common than anal fistulas.
+Fistulas can occur as a complication of:

 After an infection, pus can collect in tissues surrounding the anus.
 As the pus drains, it leaves behind the fistula, which may continue to ooze pus or blood.